 MI TALint: Toronto Academic Libraries Internship

-To enhance student learning, the Faculty of Information has partnered with University of Toronto Libraries (UTL) to oversee TALInt: the Toronto Academic Libraries Internship.
+To enhance student learning, the Faculty of Information has partnered with University of Toronto Libraries (UTL) to oversee TALint: the Toronto Academic Libraries Internship.
 This is an immersive mentoring opportunity designed to provide a guaranteed 15 hours/week for the full two years of the program (including the summers).
 TALint is not restricted to LIS students, but inclusive of all students interested in careers in academic libraries.
 For more information, please click the button below: